 |If You Think This Class Will Be Easy…

 If you are already familiar with taking online courses, this class will likely feel comfortable.
 If this is the first time you have taken an online course, I’d like to point out the differences between the online environment and the traditional classroom.
 The most important point to be made is that learning in the online world requires good time management skills and a consistently high level of self-motivation.
 Since I will not be visible to you in a classroom, it is possible that you may forget about the work required for success in this course.
 There is a significant amount of effort required, including discussion boards, chapter quizzes, assignments, and exams.
-We will cover approximately one chapter per week, so expect to spend about 6-9 hours per week completing the reading assignments and other work for this class.
+We will cover approximately one chapter per week, so expect to spend up to about 10 hours hours per week completing the reading assignments and other work for this class.
 If this sounds like more than you can manage without external prompting, perhaps a more traditional class is for you.
 If you are highly motivated, then this is the course for you.
 This class promises to provide you with a good overview of the field of human sexuality, as well as the opportunity to interact with a wide variety of students from many different backgrounds.

 you have questions about this course you may contact me by phone at (661)